liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-search-and-indexing/01-enabling-search-and-indexing-for-guestbooks/03-handling-indexing-in-the-guestbook-service-layer.markdown

     <p>Enabling Search and Indexing for Guestbooks<br>Step 3 of 3</p>
 </div>

 Whenever a guestbook database entity is added, updated, or deleted, the search index must be updated accordingly.
-The @product@ annotations `@Indexable` and `@IndexableType` mark your service methods so documents can be updated or deleted.
-You must update the `addGuestbook`, `updateGuestbook`, and `deleteGuestbook` service methods with these annotations.
+The @product@ annotation `@Indexable` combines with the `IndexableType` to mark your service methods so documents can be updated or deleted.
+Annotate `addGuestbook`, `updateGuestbook`, and `deleteGuestbook` service methods.

 1. Open `GuestbookLocalServiceImpl` in the `guestbook-service` module's `com.liferay.docs.guestbook.service.impl` package, and add the following